Electro-Voice for new London hotel

 Howe, Smith and Goodings based their design on the EV NetMax digital audio system controller, 10 units of which manage the amplifiers and loudspeaker units spread throughout ten floors of the hotel.
 ‘By choosing NetMax, Grange has acquired the very latest technology providing us with a modular, expandable system,‘ says Goodings.
 ‘Whatever changes or improvements are made to the hotel in years to come, the audio facilities can be easily amended to suit.
 This is future-proofing of the highest order.
 Our objective was to put in the best equipment that money can buy, and thus obviate the need for our clients to outsource anything.
 Having a complete AV package like this creates revenue for the hotel; it‘s proving to be a great business model too and and the system should pay for itself within a year.‘

 The audio system specification was able to stay within the Electro-Voice range for all applications, from the EviD compact speakers in the bars and restaurants to the QRx212/XSub system designated for the hotel‘s nightclub.
-There are EV loudspeakers in the health centre and around the swimming pool, in the Skybar and on the breathtaking roof terrace that offers stunning views of St Paul‘s Cathedral.
+There are EV loudspeakers in the health center and around the swimming pool, in the Skybar and on the breathtaking roof terrace that offers stunning views of St Paul‘s Cathedral.

 But it is the Grange St Paul‘s impressive dedicated conference floors that really benefit from all this technology.
 The extensive Conference and Events Centre is designed for optimal flexibility, spread over two levels and capable of accommodating up to 2000 delegates for exhibitions and presentations.
 The innovatively designed events space offers a variety of configuration options via its moveable walls, expanding to a single large auditorium if required.